Responsible authorities (such as the police or fire authority) and any other person can ask us to review a club premises certificate.

 - It is a repetition of a previous request and there has not been a reasonable period (normally 12 months) since a similar request for a review was made.

 Applying for a review of a club premises certificate

-If you want to apply for the review of a club premises certificate, you need to complete the official application form with all the required details and send it to us at:
+If you want to apply for the review of a club premises certificate, you need to complete the Application for a review of a club premises certificate form with all the required details and send it to us at: